arnenoori/gto-poker-bot/report/481_report.md

 The implementation of the DQN Agent involves:

-1. State Representation: The game state is represented as a vector that includes information about the agent's private cards, the community cards, the pot size, and the actions taken by the opponents.
+1. **State Representation**: The game state is represented as a vector that includes information about the agent's private cards, the community cards, the pot size, and the actions taken by the opponents.
 This state representation serves as the input to the neural network.

-2. Action Space: The agent's action space consists of three possible actions: fold, call, and raise.
+2. **Action Space**: The agent's action space consists of three possible actions: fold, call, and raise.
 These actions are represented as discrete values (e.g., 0, 1, 2) and are the outputs of the neural network.

-3. Reward Function: The reward function determines the immediate reward the agent receives for taking a particular action.
+3. **Reward Function**: The reward function determines the immediate reward the agent receives for taking a particular action.
 In the context of poker, rewards can be based on the amount of money won or lost in a hand.

-4. Experience Replay: To stabilize the learning process, the agent uses an experience replay buffer that stores past state-action-reward-next_state tuples.
+4. **Experience Replay**: To stabilize the learning process, the agent uses an experience replay buffer that stores past state-action-reward-next_state tuples.
 During training, the agent samples mini-batches from this buffer to update the neural network parameters.

-5. Training Process: The DQN Agent is trained through self-play, where it plays against itself or other agents to generate training data.
+5. **Training Process**: The DQN Agent is trained through self-play, where it plays against itself or other agents to generate training data.
 At each step, the agent selects an action based on the current state, observes the reward and the next state, and stores this experience in the replay buffer.
 Periodically, the agent samples a mini-batch from the buffer and updates the neural network parameters using the Q-learning algorithm.

 The DQN Agent's implementation is contained in the `dqn_agent.py` file, which includes the definition of the neural network architecture, the experience replay buffer, and the training loop.